 The T7 Model of Team Effectiveness

-In 1995, Michael Lombardo and Robert Eichinger originally developed the T7 Model to try to get to grips with what factors affect team effectiveness.
-They identified five internal and two external factors, each starting with "T," hence the T7 model.
-These factors are:
+In 1995, Michael Lombardo and Robert Eichinger developed the T7 Model to define what factors affect team effectiveness.
+They identified five internal and two external factors, all starting with "T," hence the name, T7 model.

 The internal team factors are:

 - Trust: The knowledge that your team has your back